FindMySchool LogoFindMySchool

 Girls describe a school community bound by clear expectations but genuine warmth.
 The house system distributes the entire cohort, creating internal networks that stretch across years.
 Leaders are visible; prefects and house captains carry meaningful responsibility.
 Student Voice is explicitly valued, with students engaging directly in decisions about school life.

-The 2024 GCSE results place Southend High among the most successful state schools in England.
-51% of all grades achieved the top tier (9-8), with a further 23% at grade 7.
-Across the board, 74% of entries reached grades 9-7.
-The average Attainment 8 score of 75.8 translates to consistent high achievement across the eight assessed subjects, with pupils showing particular strength in the English Baccalaureate qualification (61% achieved grades 5 or above across the full EBacc suite).
+The 2024-25 / 2025 GCSE dataset places Southend High among the most successful state schools in England.
+47.1% of all grades achieved the top tier (9-8), with a further 23.1% at grade 7.
+Across the board, 70.2% of entries reached grades 9-7.
+The Attainment 8 score of 75 translates to consistent high achievement across the eight assessed subjects, with pupils showing particular strength in the English Baccalaureate qualification (79% achieved grades 5 or above across the full EBacc suite).

 Progress 8 data of +0.74 indicates that pupils make well-above-average progress from their starting points.
 This is not artificial grade inflation; these are girls who arrive already selective and leave having made genuine further gains.

 The Sixth Form continues this trajectory.
-In 2024, 77% of A-level grades achieved A*-B, with 10% at A* and 29% at A. The breadth of the curriculum, 26 subjects offered, means girls can pursue academic ambition across an extraordinary range, from Classical Greek and Russian to Further Mathematics and History of Art.
+In the 2025 dataset, 80% of A-level grades achieved A*-B, with 10% at A* and 30% at A. The breadth of the curriculum, 26 subjects offered, means girls can pursue academic ambition across an extraordinary range, from Classical Greek and Russian to Further Mathematics and History of Art.

-The school ranks 357th in England for A-level performance (FindMySchool ranking), placing it in the top 13% of schools, reflecting solid upper-sixth achievement that, whilst not matching the primary entry cohort's selectivity, remains well above the England average.
+The school ranks 400th out of 2,549 in England for A-level academic performance (FindMySchool ranking), with an overall A-level rank of 305th and a local sixth-form ranking of 2nd in Southend-on-Sea.
+This reflects solid upper-sixth achievement that, whilst not matching the primary entry cohort's selectivity, remains well above the England average.

 The school has demonstrated particular strength in competitive subjects.
 Medicine, law, engineering, and sciences see consistent placements at leading universities, evidenced by the calibre of students' university choices and the careers guidance programme's recognition of this pattern.